PrashantSaikia/Body-Movement-Comparison-with-Mediapipe/README.md

 You can give the benchmark video as a pre-saved file, and the user video as either a pre-saved file or with the webcam feed.

-Its built using [mediapipe](https://github.com/google/mediapipe) in the backend, so we get a pretty high FPS (around 15 on MacBook Pro 16) when running on CPU only, as opposed to 2-3 FPS when building the same application with [tf-pose-estimation](https://github.com/ZheC/tf-pose-estimation).
+Its built using [mediapipe](https://github.com/google/mediapipe) in the backend, so we get a pretty high FPS (around 15 on MacBook Pro 16) when running on CPU only, as opposed to 2-3 FPS when the same application was built with [tf-pose-estimation](https://github.com/ZheC/tf-pose-estimation).

 ## Usage